brodokk/resonitepy/README.md

-# neosvrpy
+# resonitepy

-> [!WARNING]
-> Depreciation notice for NeosVR, this project will be forked and modified to support only Resonite.

-Unofficial NeosVR API python library.
+Unofficial Resonite API python library.

-Based on a work by [mralext20](https://github.com/mralext20/neos.py).
-The main difference with his library is the simplification of the HTTP call by make them sync instead of async but is more up to date.
+Based on a work by [neosvrpy](https://github.com/brodokk/neosvrpy).

-The code is still in WIP mode, see the files `neosvrpy/classes.py` and `neosvrpy/client.py` for how to use them.
+The code is still in WIP mode, see the files `resonitepy/classes.py` and `resonitepy/client.py` for how to use them.

 ## Usage

 Quick exemple of to use it

 ```
-from neosvrpy.client import Client
+from resonitepy.client import Client
-from neosvrpy.classes import LoginDetails
+from resonitepy.classes import LoginDetails

 client = Client()